 Does gift wrapping seem like a chore or just too overwhelming?
-I’ve got 5 unique and easy gift wrapping ideas to help you step up your game this holiday season.
+I’ve got 5 unique and easy gift-wrapping ideas to help you step up your game this holiday season.

-How many of you feel overwhelmed when it comes to wrapping Christmas gifts?
+Do you feel overwhelmed when it comes to wrapping Christmas gifts?

 It can be a lot of work, especially if you wait until the last minute and have to wrap your holiday presents all at once.

 When I was a young mom, it was all about getting the presents wrapped by Christmas morning.
 I didn’t care what the wrapping job looked like.
 Most of the gifts I wrapped didn’t even have a ribbon or a bow on them.

 Many Christmas Eves are just a blur.
 The only thing I remember is wrapping Christmas presents until the wee hours of Christmas morning, being completely exhausted, and knowing that very soon, all that hard work would literally be ripped to shreds.

 This is where the whole “older and wiser” thing comes into play 30 years later.